westerndigitalcorporation/RISC-V-Linux/README.md

 ```

 Let's get back to the problem at hand i.e. Setup Fedora 29 GNOME desktop on RISC-V!
-Here are the hardware used for our setup.
+Here is the hardware used for our setup.

 Required Hardware:
 ----------------------------------------------------------------------------------